 Patients should be treated for at least 3 days after the fever subsides and until there is evidence of clinical improvement.
 Minimum course of treatment is 5-7 days.

 4.3 Contraindications

-Hypersensitivity to doxycycline, or to any other tetracyclines or to any of the excipients listed in section 6.1.
+Hypersensitivity to doxycycline, to any of the tetracyclines or to any of the excipients listed in section 6.1.

 Obstructive oesophageal disorders, such as stricture or achalasia.